Christopher High School

 Christopher High School is a co-educational public school in Gilroy, California.
-It is one of two public comprehensive high schools in the city and has an approximate enrollment of 1,900 students.
+It is one of two public comprehensive high schools in the city and has an approximate enrollment of 1,700 students.
 It is a part of the Gilroy Unified School District.

+History

 The school is named for the Christopher family, owner of the Christopher Ranch, a local garlic farm that is one of the largest employers in Gilroy.
-Christopher donated 10 acres of land and started an endowment for the school with an initial investment of $75,000.
-The school opened in 2009.
+Don Christopher donated 10 acres of land and started an endowment for the school with an initial investment of $75,000.
+The school was first proposed because Gilroy High was close to reaching its maximum capacity.
+It was approved in 2005 by the Gilroy Unified School District board and opened in August 2009.